Hyperliquid vs Native

 🏆 Native

-Native supports nine chains while Hyperliquid is limited to Hyperliquid L1, giving Native a far broader ecosystem surface area based on the data provided.
+Native supports 9 chains while Hyperliquid is only on Hyperliquid L1, giving Native a broader ecosystem footprint and integration surface.

 User Recommendations